Package insert / prescribing information

 Maximum blood levels of Metolazone are found approximately eight hours after dosing.
 A small fraction of Metolazone is metabolized.
 Most of the drug is excreted in the unconverted form in the urine.

 Metolazone tablets are indicated for the treatment of salt and water retention including:

 - edema accompanying renal diseases, including the nephrotic syndrome and states of diminished renal function.

-Metolazone tablets, USP, are also indicated for the treatment of hypertension, alone or in combination with other antihypertensive drugs of a different class.
+Metolazone tablets are also indicated for the treatment of hypertension, alone or in combination with other antihypertensive drugs of a different class.
 MYKROX Tablets, a more rapidly available form of Metolazone, are intended for the treatment of new patients with mild to moderate hypertension.
-A dose titration is necessary if MYKROX Tablets are to be substituted for Upstate's Metolazone tablets, USP, in the treatment of hypertension.
-See package circular for MYKROX Tablets (UCB).
+A dose titration is necessary if MYKROX Tablets are to be substituted for ZAROXOLYN and other formulations of Metolazone in the treatment of hypertension.

 The routine use of diuretics in an otherwise healthy woman is inappropriate and exposes mother and fetus to unnecessary hazard.
 Diuretics do not prevent development of toxemia of pregnancy, and there is no evidence that they are useful in the treatment of developed toxemia.